Anorexia Nervosa in Children

 What is anorexia nervosa in children?

 Anorexia nervosa is also called anorexia.
 It's a serious medical illness that affects a child's eating behavior.
 It's not a lifestyle choice.

 Anorexia is a form of self-starvation.
 Children and teens with this health problem have a distorted body image.
 They think they weigh too much.
 This can lead them to severely limit how much food they eat.
-It can also leads to other behavior that stops them from gaining weight.
+It can also lead to other behavior that stops them from gaining weight.

 There are two types of anorexia: